LowEntry/lowentry-js-react-redux/README.md

 ## Description

-This plugin will add utility functions to make it easier to use Redux in your React project.
+This plugin adds utility functions to make it easier to use React and Redux in your project.

 For example, some of the things it does is: